n8downs/mansa-challenge/README.md

 yarn setup
 ```

-## Available Scripts
+## Scripts

-In the project directory, you can run:
+Since I bootstrapped this project with [Create React App](https://github.com/facebook/create-react-app), it has the usual scripts that you're probably familiar with from that ecosystem.

 ### `yarn start`